Eucalyptus: planting, pruning and care

 Frequently asked questions

-• How to prune Eucalyptus?
+How to prune eucalyptus?

-An exceptional frost may sometimes affect large trees, causing them to die back extensively.
-In that case, make a clean cut just above living wood so as not to destroy mechanical and chemical barriers the tree has established at its heart.
-Then select one to three shoots to re‑establish one or more trunks.
-If you need to remove a nuisance, broken or diseased branch, prune at an angle just after the swelling (neck) at the base of the branch, which is several centimetres wide on eucalyptus.
-This will ensure good healing of the wound.
+An exceptional frost sometimes affects large trees, causing much of the tree to die back.
+In that case, make a clean cut just above the living wood so as not to destroy mechanical and chemical barriers the tree has established at its core.
+Then select 1 to 3 shoots to reform one or more trunks.

 Comments